14 Graphic Novels About Magic That You Should Read (Right Now!)

 Young Courtney ends up living with her uncle, a wizard, after her daffy parents finally run out of the ability to pretend they have lots of money.
 Turns out Courtney has some magical gifts of her own... and her uncle may be a much needed emotional connection for Courtney, or just another heartbreak.

 These books are dark.
 Very, very dark.
 Including murder, painful losses, social isolation, and at least one quasi-suicide attempt by a child.
 Why do I love these books?
 Because Courtney is a very strong female character.
 Not strong like kicking butt with a laser gun or some karate.
 Strong as in she has a fully developed unique personality and a desire for justice.
 She takes the initiative when there's a problem, though sometimes that doesn't turn out as the right thing to do.
 She's growing up.
 Trying to learn how to live in a world where allies are few and dangers are many, and she has power that she doesn't yet know how to manage.

 Even creepier, and I loved that about it: Coffin Hill by Caitlin Kittredge, illustrated and co-created by Inaki Miranda.
 Additional art by Stephen Sadowski and Mark Farmer, colors by Eva de la Cruz, and letters by Travis Lanham.

 Coffin Hill is very, very dark.
-A family of witches where the teenage girl went into the woods with her friends ten years ago, and not everyone came back.
-Eve Coffin grew up to be a cop, though that's gotten rocky, and now she's back in her hometown because kids are disappearing again.
+It involves a family of witches, where the teenage daughter went into the woods with her friends ten years ago.
+Not everyone came back.
+Eve Coffin, the daughter, grew up to be a cop, though that's gotten rocky.
+Now she's back in her hometown because kids are disappearing again.